LordDemonos/FormerGlory/gina.md

     - Choose "Run anyway" when prompted by Windows Defender

 4. **Complete installation** - Follow the setup wizard prompts to finish installation

+## Installation Steps for Direct Download

+1. Download GINA.zip and extract the GINA folder to any location you want.
+Double click gina.exe to run.

 If you encounter installation issues on Windows 10/11, try running the installer from an administrator command prompt or temporarily disable Windows Defender during installation.